SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 #### **7.17**

 * New method: `ClassTree#recordOpenParenToken()`.
-Use this method to get the opening parenthesis from the field list of a `record` declaration.
+Use this method to get the opening parenthesis from the component list of a `record` declaration.
 * New method: `ClassTree#recordCloseParenToken()`.
-Use this method to get the closing parenthesis from the field list of a `record` declaration.
+Use this method to get the closing parenthesis from the component list of a `record` declaration.

 #### **7.16**